Tobacco Free Worksites

 Nationwide, employers lose approximately $92 billion in productivity (CDC) and 81 million workdays (U.S. Surgeon General) annually due to employee tobacco use.
 While Ohio’s Smoke Free Workplace Act protects Ohio residents and workers from the harmful effects of secondhand smoke, it does not reduce the burden of employee tobacco use on Ohio employers.

-Hamilton County Public Health can provide technical – and sometimes financial – assistance to help area businesses lower their health care costs and improve productivity and environmental quality by developing and implementing comprehensive worksite tobacco policies.
+Hamilton County Public Health can provide guidance to help businesses lower their healthcare costs and improve productivity and environmental quality by developing and implementing comprehensive worksite tobacco policies.

 Comprehensive worksite tobacco policies restrict tobacco use on company property (not just indoors), provide assistance to tobacco users who are interested in quitting and improve the overall work environment, including: less tobacco use among employees, higher productivity, fewer sick days, a cleaner environment, positive company image, and decreased health care costs.